lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Show tags in posts
 - [ ] Put the author name somewhere on posts
 - [ ] Put the date somewhere on posts
+- [ ] Make .lede paragraph into a shortcode to fix double <p> markup